-Saiswaroopa Iyer goes ahead and invents here own characters and an imaginary kingdom somewhere close to present day Ahmedabad or Vadodara.
-Her protagonist is a feisty girl – Abhaya – the name literally means the fearless.
-The girl is the heiress to her father’s kingdom and takes political decisions for her father’s kingdom.
-She is love with Krishna – who was not in love with him in that age.
+Saiswaroopa Iyer goes ahead and invents her own characters and an imaginary kingdom somewhere close to present day Ahmedabad or Vadodara.
+Her protagonist is a feisty girl – Abhaya.
+The name literally means the fearless.
+The girl is the heiress to her father’s kingdom.
+And takes political decisions for her father’s kingdom.
+She is in love with Krishna – who was not in love with him at that age.
 I felt that through this character it is author’s love for Krishna that shines through – her faith in him being there and taking care of all tricky situations.
 Have we not read about all those episodes in Mahabharata and Bhagwad Purana where he appears out of nowhere to rescue women?
 All these episodes make us women fall in love with him.

-The story moves across the ancient geography of India, though author has confined her story to current day India.
+The story moves across the ancient geography of India.
+Though the author has confined her story to current day India.
 From east to west it moves from Dwarka to Guwahati that was then known as Kamarupa.
-Story begins in western India and with the protagonist moves to North and then North East.
-Through another minor character, there is a glimpse of south of Vindhayas.
+The story begins in western India and with the protagonist moves to North and then North East.
+Through another minor character, there is a glimpse of the south of Vindhyas.
 However, what I missed was the intimate descriptions of the iconic places like say Kashi.
-All these places have had a distinct character even during the epic times, but the author failed to paint that in the book.
-Her description of the Kamakhya temple in Guwahati is of course her imagination but Kashi where she attempts to paint the place, lacks the first hand knowledge of the ghats.
-Similarly her description Mathura and Braj Bhoomi do not convey the essence of the place.
+All these places have had a distinct character even during the epic times, but the author failed to point that in the book.
+Her description of the Kamakhya temple in Guwahati is, of course, her imagination.
+But Kashi, where she attempts to paint the place, lacks the first-hand knowledge of the ghats.
+Similarly, her description Mathura and Braj Bhoomi do not convey the essence of the place.